Emory-CBIS/locusCCA.CVRtesting/README.md

 -   `U`: The canonical correlation directions on brain connectivity with  dimension $p \times m$.
 -   `V`: The canonical correlation directions on subscale scores with  dimension $q \times m$.
 -   `CC`: A m by m matrix.
-Canonical correlations between the each corresponding projection, i.e the correlation between columns in $XU$ and $YV$.
+Canonical correlations between the each corresponding projection, i.e the pairwise correlations between columns in $XU$ and $YV$.
 -   `R`: A list of rank $R_j$, where `R[j]` contains the rank of the $i$th sub connectivity matrix.

 ### 2. CVR_testing function